joshuawallace/M4_pm_membership/README.md

 * [membership_catalog.txt](membership_catalog.txt) -- the catalog in plain
 text.
 Contains Gaia DR2 ID numbers, our calculated membership probabilities, and some other information (*G* magnitudes, RA, dec, proper motion values and errors on the latter three).
 See header for column and unit information.
+**Please note that only objects brighter than *G*=19 are currently included in this catalog file.**

 ## How to Use